interbit/docs-interbit/specs/app-account/control.md

 ### b. `ADD_KEY_TO_SPONSORED_CHAIN`

-Called from `OAuth covenant` when user completes authentication from a 2nd device, to add the public key for the new device to the private chain ACL.
+Called from `OAuth Provider` when user completes authentication from a 2nd device or regenerates their public key, to add the new public key to the private chain ACL.

 #### payload

-* `sponsoredChainId` The chainId of a private child chain
+* `sponsoredChainId` The chain ID of a private child chain
 * `role` The ACL role to authorize.
-For oAuth the role will be _`oAuth provider`_-_`user Id`_ and is unique for each provider / user combination.
+For oAuth the role will be _`Provider`_-_`userId`_ and is unique for each provider / user combination.
 * `authorizedActions` The action to authorize or `*` for all.
 * `publicKey` The public key to authorize